 On May 1, 2022, the Company, through its wholly owned subsidiary, entered into a purchase agreement with Mr. Gao Xiaomin, Mr. Zhang Yi and Ms Chen Di, to acquire 51% shares of Shanghai Lishang Trading Ltd, ("Lishang").
 Lishang is principally engaged in distribution of private label products.
 This acquisition was completed during the nation-wide lock down when the company expedited its strategy to diversify revenue streams and improve overall margin structure.
-Lishang has strong sales channel access into the corporate gifting channel which carries higher margin compared to the company's existing e-commerce and offline distribution partnerships with global FMCG brands such as Pepsi Co (Lays brand.)
+Lishang has strong sales channel access into the corporate gifting channel which carries higher margin compared to the company's existing e-commerce and offline distribution channels.
+By acquiring Lishang, the Company now has healthier gross margins as well as access to sales and distribution partnerships with global FMCG brands such as Pepsi Co (Lays brand.)
 These partnerships in turn can help the company secure better traffic and overall sales conversion on social commerce platforms to drive higher sales for its own branded product business.